Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Tell Me More About Wet Rooms.

 In a wet room, both wet and dry components may exist.
-If your bathroom has a slick surface, you should strongly consider installing underfloor heating.
+If your bathroom has a slick surface, consider installing underfloor heating.
 This helps speed up the drying process.

 Frequently Asked Questions